 Day 7 Early morning is a good time for flycatchers in Carr Canyon and we will search for Buff-breasted Flycatcher, a colonial breeder, as well as the solitary Greater Pewee, far rarer than its commoner cousin, Western Wood-pewee.
 Arizona Woodpecker is often present, and other birds at this elevation could include American Robin, Hairy Woodpecker, Northern Flicker, Spotted Towhee and House Wren.
 Raptors require careful study as Short-tailed Hawk, a rare summer breeder, may be found with luck.
 Depending on local information, we may also visit a roost site for Spotted Owl.
 After lunch in the quaint mining town of Bisbee we head for Whitewater Draw, a lowland wetland area with excellent birding.
 Key birds should include Great Horned and Barn Owls, Scaled Quail and Bendire’s and Crissal Thrashers.
 Swainson’s Hawks are commonly seen foraging over the fields and this is a good spot for Northern Harrier.
 A broad range of wetland species may be present including Cinnamon Teal, American Avocet, Wilson’s Phalarope, Baird’s Sandpiper and Long-billed Dowitcher.

 Day 9 We leave Benson early to concentrate on a full day in the Chiricahua Mountains.
-This mountain range is key for Mexican Chickadee and is the only place in which the species is present on publicly accessible lands in the USA.
+This mountain range is key for Mexican Chickadee and is the only place in the US where the species is present on publicly-accessible land.
 However, Montezuma Quail, Band-tailed Pigeon, Olive Warbler, Pygmy and Red-breasted Nuthatches, Blue-throated Hummingbird and Arizona Woodpecker are also all quite common and worth searching for.
 Rare raptors could include Northern Goshawk, Zone-tailed and Short-tailed Hawks.
 Night in Lordsburg, New Mexico.

 Day 10 The day begins with some fairly lengthy driving but with opportunistic birding stops along the way.
 We pass through Silver City, New Mexico before climbing through several life zones to reach the spectacular White Mountains region.
 Western Bluebirds, Western Meadowlarks, Lewis’s Woodpecker and Red-naped Sapsucker could be among the first birds we see.
 Luna Lake offers excellent waterfowl viewing as well as being a good spot for Bald Eagle.
 Sora and Virginia Rail and Brewer’s Blackbirds are common at the lake while careful scanning may reveal Sandhill Crane.
 After lunch in Alpine we will explore more upland meadows and lakes, perhaps finishing at Sipe Wildlife Management area where hummingbirds could include our first Calliope and Broad-tailed Hummingbirds.
 Black and Say’s Phoebes and Mountain Bluebirds are possible along the nature trails, with Pronghorn Antelopes in the meadows.
 Two nights in Springerville.

 Day 11 We will leave the motel shortly after dawn to look for Dusky Grouse, a rare resident in the White Mountains; Dark-eyed (Grey-headed) Junco, Green-tailed Towhee and Vesper Sparrow also occur in the same areas.
-We shall also visit a site for the very local American Dipper, while Townsend’s Solitaire, Pinyon Jay, Clark’s Nutcracker and Grey Catbird can all be found at nearby South Fork.
+We shall also visit a site for the very-local American Dipper, while Townsend’s Solitaire, Pinyon Jay, Clark’s Nutcracker and Grey Catbird can all be found at nearby South Fork.
 Sunrise Lake has numerous ducks and Savannah Sparrow, while both Clark’s and Western Grebes are possible.
-The nearby campground attracts Grey Jays and gives us a chance of American Three-toed Woodpecker, which we have found at numerous other sites over the years.
+The nearby campground attracts Grey Jays and gives us a chance of American Three-toed Woodpecker.
 In the evening we may go to Becker Lake, where both Eastern (Lilian’s) and Western Meadowlarks can be found and Common Nighthawks forage overhead.

 Day 13 The journey to the Grand Canyon is about 90 minutes, although stops for birds may delay us.
 When we reach one of the greatest spectacles on Earth, however, birds will be almost of secondary importance, for the sight is simply breathtaking.
 Black-throated Grey Warbler, Rock and Canyon Wrens, Mountain Chickadee, Juniper Titmouse, Pygmy Nuthatch and Red Crossbill are all quite tame around the tourist trails and reintroduced (now ABA countable) California Condors sometimes appear along the cliffs but can be surprisingly difficult to locate due to the scale of the mighty canyon!
 In addition, there may be an opportunity to take a tourist flight at a cost of about £120 per person.

-Day 15 There might be time for some local early morning birding before our overnight flight back to London.
+Day 15 There may be time for some local early-morning birding before our overnight flight back to London.
 The Greater Phoenix area can have some surprisingly good urban birding including Gambel’s Quail, Inca Dove, Gila Woodpecker, Curve-billed Thrasher, Cactus Wren, and the now ABA-countable Rosy-faced Lovebird.